puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 #### Support for Google Compute Engine

 PE's cloud provisioner now supports Google Compute Engine virtual infrastructure.
-[TODO: cf]
+For more information, see the [GCE cloud provisioner page](cloudprovisioner_gce.html).

 #### Geppetto Integration

 Geppetto is an integrated development environment (IDE) for Puppet.
 It provides a toolset for developing puppet modules and manifests that includes syntax highlighting, error tracing/debugging, and code completion features.
 The [puppet modules and manifests page](puppet_modules_manifests.html) has more information.

 #### Windows Reboot Capabilities

 PE now includes a module that adds a type and provider for managing reboots on Windows nodes.
 You can now create manifests that can restart windows nodes after package updates or whenever any other resource is applied.
 For more information, see the [module documentation](https://forge.puppetlabs.com/puppetlabs/reboot).

 #### Component Updates